 If you would like a comprehensive overview of U.S. management practices and fundamental business skills, the Business Administration program may be right for you.
-Designed to provide a comfortable learning environment for international participants with limited work experience, this program presents opportunities for you to compare and contrast business practices around the globe.
+Designed to provide a comfortable learning environment for international participants with minimal work experience, this program presents opportunities for you to compare and contrast business practices around the globe.
 If you stay for three quarters, you will be in class with American students during your second and/or third quarter.
 After three consecutive quarters of study in Business Administration, you are eligible to apply for Optional Practical Training.

 - Develop business skills, knowledge, and abilities by learning American business fundamentals.